JupiterOne-Archives/docs-old/guides/api-key-access.md

 ## Create API Keys in Queries

-You can use J1 queries to create account-level API keys.
+You can use GraphQL queries to create account-level API keys.

 To create an account-level API key, enter: